Real Madrid thrash Real Sociedad 4-1 to move top of La Liga

 - list 4 of 4Africa must boycott the 2026 World Cup

-Madrid coach Alvaro Arbeloa said Friday he was able to play, but evidently he did not want to rush his star goal-scorer.
+Madrid coach Alvaro Arbeloa said on Friday that he was able to play, but evidently, he did not want to rush his star goal-scorer.

-Mbappe and Jude Bellingham, out with a hamstring injury, watched as Madrid produced an assured team performance to end the visitors’ 11-game unbeaten run across all competitions and move two points clear of Barcelona before the defending champions visit Girona on Monday.
+Mbappe and Jude Bellingham, out with a hamstring injury, watched as Madrid produced an assured team performance to end the visitors’ 11-game unbeaten run across all competitions, and move two points clear of Barcelona before the defending champions visit Girona on Monday.

 Perhaps Tuesday’s team dinner at a fancy restaurant paid for by Mbappe and Vinicius helped focus the players before facing Benfica in the Champions League playoffs next week.